unChaz/sci-fi-5e/srd/mechanics/situational_rules.md

 A trap’s description specifies the checks and DCs needed to detect it, disable it, or both.
 A character actively looking for a trap can attempt a Wisdom (Perception) check against the trap’s DC.
 You can also compare the DC to detect the trap with each character’s passive Wisdom (Perception) score to determine whether anyone in the party notices the trap in passing.
 If the adventurers detect a trap before triggering it, they might be able to disarm it, either permanently or long enough to move past it.
 You might call for an Intelligence (Investigation) check for a character to deduce what needs to be done, followed by a Dexterity check using thieves’ tools to perform the necessary sabotage.

-Any character can attempt an Intelligence (Arcana) check to detect or disarm a magic trap, in addition to any other checks noted in the trap’s description.
+Any character can attempt an Intelligence (Arcana) check to detect or disarm a tek trap, in addition to any other checks noted in the trap’s description.
 The DCs are the same regardless of the check used.
-In addition, _dispel magic_ has a chance of disabling most magic traps.
-A magic trap’s description provides the DC for the ability check made when you use _dispel magic_.
+In addition, _dispel magic_ has a chance of disabling most tek traps.
+A tek trap’s description provides the DC for the ability check made when you use _dispel magic_.

 In most cases, a trap’s description is clear enough that you can adjudicate whether a character’s actions locate or foil the trap.
 As with many situations, you shouldn’t allow die rolling to override clever play and good planning.
 Use your common sense, drawing on the trap’s description to determine what happens.
 No trap’s design can anticipate every possible action that the characters might attempt.

 You should allow a character to discover a trap without making an ability check if an action would clearly reveal the trap’s presence.
 For example, if a character lifts a rug that conceals a pressure plate, the character has found the trigger and no check is required.

 Foiling traps can be a little more complicated.
-Consider a trapped treasure chest.
+Consider a trapped loot chest.
 If the chest is opened without first pulling on the two handles set in its sides, a mechanism inside fires a hail of poison needles toward anyone in front of it.
 After inspecting the chest and making a few checks, the characters are still unsure if it’s trapped.
 Rather than simply open the chest, they prop A medkit in front of it and push the chest open at a distance with an iron rod.
 In this case, the trap still triggers, but the hail of needles fires harmlessly into the shield.

 Traps are often designed with mechanisms that allow them to be disarmed or bypassed.
 Intelligent monsters that place traps in or around their lairs need ways to get past those traps without harming themselves.
 Such traps might have hidden levers that disable their triggers, or a secret door might conceal a passage that goes around the trap.

 ##### Trap Effects

-The effects of traps can range from inconvenient to deadly, making use of elements such as arrows, spikes, blades, poison, toxic gas, blasts of fire, and deep pits.
+The effects of traps can range from inconvenient to deadly, making use of elements such as bullets, spikes, blades, poison, toxic gas, blasts of fire, and deep pits.
 The deadliest traps combine multiple elements to kill, injure, contain, or drive off any creature unfortunate enough to trigger them.
 A trap’s description specifies what happens when it is triggered.

 The attack bonus of a trap, the save DC to resist its effects, and the damage it deals can vary depending on the trap’s severity.
 Use the Trap Save DCs and Attack Bonuses table and the Damage Severity by Level table for suggestions based on three levels of trap severity.